 Mud pumping can result in loss of line and level and the creation of mud holes which have traditionally required extensive maintenance and monitoring to keep under control.

-Tracktex is a proven mud pumping solution which has been used in Queensland, New South Wales and Victoria to deliver significant reductions in maintenance cycles on affected sections of track.
+Tracktex is a proven mud pumping solution which has been used around Australia, New Zealand and throughout the world to deliver significant reductions in maintenance cycles on affected sections of track.

 Bearing capacity of foundation material below ballast is affected by excess moisture unless effective subsurface drainage is in place.
-Megaflo panel drains are manufactured from HDPE and have a profile that offers a higher resistance to deformation and loss in discharge capacity required for use under rail track.
+Megaflo panel drains have a profile that offers a higher resistance to deformation and loss in discharge capacity required for use under rail track.

 Megaflo is a proven quick response drainage solution which has been widely used across Australasia to remove water from rail track formations.